 Physical Address This identifies the physical location of the module within the frame.
-AdvancedTCA®
+AdvancedTCA® requires that the leftmost (or bottom) slot be 1 and increment from left to right (or bottom to top).
 Logical Address A Slot within a Shelf defined by the Zone 1 Hardware Address.
-Every Slot has a unique

-Logical Slot number (maximum of 16 Logical Slots per Shelf).
+Every Slot has a unique Logical Slot number (maximum of 16 Logical Slots per Shelf).
 Logical Slot numbers are used to determine Channel mapping between Slots.
 PICMG® 3.0 defines a direct correlation between Channel numbers and Logical Slot numbers.
-For example, Channel 1 (Base and/or Fabric Channels) of every Slot establishes a direct connection to Logical
+For example, Channel 1 (Base and/or Fabric Channels) of every Slot establishes a direct connection to Logical Slot 1.

-Slot 1.
-Logical Slots 1 and 2 are always designated as Hub Slots.

 Hardware Address This address is set by using 7 lines directly connected to each module.
 This corresponds to the PXI geographical address.
 This same address is used as the IPMB address.
-The hardware address and physical address in AXIe differ numerically by 0x40 (64 decimal) (per AdvancedTCA® section 3.2.3.2).
+The hardware address and physical address in AXIe differ numerically by 0x40 (64 decimal) (per AdvancedTCA[®] section 3.2.3.2).